Academic Policies and Information

 Credits earned in a professional school are accepted only from a school recognized by its regional or national accrediting association and only for a course that is essentially the equivalent of what is offered at this University or is substantially relevant to the curriculum.

 Credit for studies taken at a military service school is granted to veterans according to recommendations in the Guide of the American Council on Education.

 Course work taken at a regionally accredited school is ordinarily accepted.
 Griggs University (formerly Home Study International) is the officially affiliated correspondence school for Loma Linda University.

 Credit is recorded in quarter units.
 One unit represents a minimum of ten class hours in direct instruction (e.g., lecture) or thirty hours in laboratory practice.

 Standard term registration dates are published on the Web at <http://www.llu.edu/students/university-records/registration-dates.php>.
-For programs that do not operate on standard term dates, the Registration Portal should be checked for specific registration dates and deadlines per student since these dates can vary depending on where students are in their program.
+For programs that do not operate on standard term dates, the Registration Portal should be checked for specific registration dates and deadlines per student, since these dates can vary depending on where students are in their program.
 Deadlines for courses taught in a condensed or extended format may differ from standard term or program deadlines.
-Course-specific deadlines can be found by going to the Course Schedule <http://www.llu.edu/students/university-records/course-schedule.php>, selecting a course, and clicking on the Course Reference Number (CRN) link.
+Course-specific deadlines can be found in the course schedule at <http://www.llu.edu/students/university-records/course-schedule.php>, selecting a course, and clicking on the course reference number (CRN) link.
 Posted deadlines for registration on the Web and in the Registration Portal are in effect and binding.